madzera/happytree/README.md

 # HappyTree API

-“**Java Object Model API** designed for the Java programming language that consists of transforming linear structures of **Java Objects** with a tree behavior into a real tree structure and allowing its handling.”
+“*Java Object Model API designed for the Java programming language that consists of transforming linear structures of Java Objects with a tree behavior into a real tree structure and allowing its handling.*”

 <p align="center">